VladimirKalachikhin/Galadriel-cache/README.md

+# GaladrielCache
 This is a simple raster map tiles cache/proxy for use in a weak computers such as RaspberryPi or NAS.
 Author use it in a wi-fi router/GSM modem under OpenWRT on his sailboat Galadriel.<br>
-Cache/proxy can be used with any on-line map viewer.
+GaladrielCache can be used with any on-line map viewer.
 [OruxMaps](http://www.oruxmaps.com/cs/en/) is a good choice.<br>
 Tiles stored on standard z/x/y file structure, so you may use SD with maps directly on your smartphone in the event of a disaster.

 ## Features: